john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 ### First Age

 The First Age is counted by Elves as starting before Eru awoke the Dwarves.
-But Dwarven history starts here, before the Sun and Moon exist.
+But Dwarven history starts here; even before the Sun and Moon exist.

 + The seven [Fathers of Dwarves](https://en.wikipedia.org/wiki/Fathers_of_the_Dwarves) are first awakened by [Ilúvatar](https://en.wikipedia.org/wiki/Eru_Il%C3%BAvatar), as are the first [Ents](https://en.wikipedia.org/wiki/Ent). <sub>9 26</sub>
 + [Durin the Deathless](https://en.wikipedia.org/wiki/Durin#Durin_the_Deathless) awakes alone, first of all Dwarves, in [Mount Gundabad](https://en.wikipedia.org/wiki/Minor_places_in_Middle-earth_%28fictional%29#Mount_Gundabad) in the [Misty Mountains](https://en.wikipedia.org/wiki/Misty_Mountains), and it was forever after sacred to the Dwarves. <sub>4 27</sub>